launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 <a name="copyfeatureflag"></a>
 # **CopyFeatureFlag**
-> FeatureFlag CopyFeatureFlag (string projectKey, string environmentKey, string featureFlagKey)
+> FeatureFlag CopyFeatureFlag (string projectKey, string featureFlagKey, FeatureFlagCopyBody featureFlagCopyBody)

 Copies the feature flag configuration from one environment to the same feature flag in another environment.